lnfu/chat/README.md

 ./build/client <ip-address> <port>
 ```

+> **Note**
-> :note: **The parameter is optional**: if you do not assign the ip-address and port number, the default ip-address is localhost (127.0.0.1) and the default port number is 9999
+> If you do not assign the IP address and port number, the default IP address is localhost (127.0.0.1) and the default port number is 9999.

 ## Using the Chat Room
 | Command                   | Description                                                                  |